Archived:

 If there are not two items in

-, throw an error. -
+split-last, throw an error. -

 If either item in

-can be coerced to a number, replace the current value of the item with the resulting number value. -
+split-lastcan be coerced to a number, replace the current value of the item with the resulting number value. -

 Let

-, and append the first element ofsplit-last
+alphabe the second element insplit-last, and append the first element ofsplit-lasttocomponents.

 This solves for a legacy handling of